-- Situational Awareness
+- Situational Awareness - Adaptability

-- Adaptability

-- Judgment and Decision Making

 - Negotiation

 - Advocacy

+- Judgment and Decision Making

 - Building Trust

 - Growth Mindset

-- Continuous Learning - Recognizing Complexity

-Employers/Graduate programs may seek demonstration of this competency through behavioral interview questions like:

-- Describe a time you adjusted your communication to effectively collaborate with people from different backgrounds and identities. - Tell me about a time when you had to deal with conflicting cultural or political views on an issue. - Tell me about a time when you worked on a diverse team.
+- Continuous Learning - Recognizing Complexity - Employers/graduate programs may seek demonstration of this competency through behavioral interview questions such as: - Describe a time you adjusted your communication to effectively collaborate with people from different backgrounds and identities. - Tell me about a time when you had to deal with conflicting cultural or political views on an issue. - Tell me about a time when you worked on a diverse team.